ebeneditos/telegram.bot/CONTRIBUTING.md

 ## Submitting changes

-Please send a [GitHub Pull Request to telegram.ext](https://github.com/ebeneditos/telegram.ext/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
-Please follow our [coding conventions](CONTRIBUTING.md#coding-conventions) and make sure all of your commits are atomic (one feature per commit).
+To ease the submit review, please take a look on our [coding conventions](CONTRIBUTING.md#coding-conventions) and make sure all of your commits are atomic (one feature per commit).
+In order to structure the feature development, we suggest to do the following:

+1. **Fork the master main** repository [`ebeneditos/telegram.ext`](https://github.com/ebeneditos/telegram.ext).

+2. **Create a branch** with an easy-to-identify name for the feature you want to develop (e.g. 'create-class-handler').
+We recommend to make a different branch per feature.

+3. **Develop the feature** and make the necessary tests to prove it works fine.

+4. **Send a GitHub Pull Request** to [`telegram.ext`](https://github.com/ebeneditos/telegram.ext/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Always write a clear log message for your commits.
-One-line messages are fine for small changes, but bigger changes should look like this:

-    $ git commit -m "A brief summary of the commit
-    >
-    > A paragraph describing what changed and its impact."
+5. **Receive a sincere thanks!** If we have any doubts we will let you know.

 ## Coding conventions